HomeMiles & Points SaleBuy Virgin Atlantic Points with a 70% bonus (0.89p or 1.48¢ each)

 As far as UK Virgin Atlantic Flying Club accounts go this is what you’ll need to know:

-Because Virgin Atlantic adds a £15 ‘handling fee’ to every transaction the cost per point will vary depending on the bonus on offer and the number of points you’re buying but, importantly, in this sale, the cost/point when you buy 120,000 points is almost exactly the same as the cost/point when you buy the full 200,000 points so there’s no need to buy the maximum number of points on offer to get the fantastic deal.
+Because Virgin Atlantic adds a £15 ‘handling fee’ to every transaction the cost per point will vary depending on the bonus on offer and the number of points that you’re buying, but the key thing here is that the cost/point when you buy 100,000 points is almost exactly the same as the cost/point when you buy the full 200,000 points so there’s no need to buy the maximum number of points on offer to get a great deal.

 If you were to buy the maximum number of points this sale allows you to buy it would cost £3,015 and you would net 340,000 points: